robibeyWPI/mistral-llm-project/README.md

 ## Features

 - Generate summaries/responses from user inputs
-- Track sessions with session IDs
+- Track sessions with session IDs in the URL
 - Store history in a PostgreSQL database
 - Evaluated summarization performance on the XSum dataset using ROUGE and METEOR scores
-- Clean and response UI built with Streamlit and hosted on Streamlit Cloud
+- Clean and responsive UI built with Streamlit and hosted on Streamlit Cloud
 - View usage metrics over time with a built in chart that updates automatically

 ## Technologies Used